facebook/react-native-website/website/versioned_docs/version-0.70/_getting-started-macos-ios.md

 ### Bundler

 [Bundler](https://bundler.io/) is a Ruby gem that helps managing the Ruby dependencies of your project.
-We need Ruby to install Cocoapods and using Bundler will make sure that all the dependencies are aligned and that the project works properly.
+We need Ruby to install CocoaPods and using Bundler will make sure that all the dependencies are aligned and that the project works properly.

 If you want to learn more about why we need this tool, you can read [this article](https://bundler.io/guides/rationale.html#bundlers-purpose-and-rationale).